Ground effect (cars): History

 American Jim Hall developed and built his Chaparral cars around the principles of ground effects, pioneering them.
 His 1961 car attempted to use the shaped underside method but there were too many other aerodynamic problems with the car for it to work properly.
 His 1966 cars used a dramatic high wing for their downforce.
 His Chaparral 2J "sucker car" of 1970 was revolutionary.
 It had two fans at the rear of the car driven by a dedicated two-stroke engine; it also had "skirts", which left only a minimal gap between car and ground, to seal the cavity from the atmosphere.
 Although it did not win a race, some competition had lobbied for its ban, which came into place at the end of that year.
 Movable aerodynamic devices were banned from most branches of the sport.

+In 1968, the Argentine designer and engineer, Heriberto Pronello, developed the Pronello Huayra-Ford for the Sport Prototipo Argentino category, making its first appearance in Córdoba for the 1969 season with Carlos Reutemann and Carlos Pascualini as drivers.

+During 1968, a 1/5 scale model was made, which was tested in the wind tunnel of the Fábrica Militar de Aviones (FMA) usually employed by the Argentine Air Force, demonstrating the functionality of the ground effect at that scale.
+In 2023, the Pronello Huayra chassis #002 was invited to the Goodwood Festival Of Speed.
+During its stay in England, the car was taken to the Catesby tunnel, where a complete aerodynamic analysis was carried out by Argentine engineer and professor Sergio Rinland.

+"We always thought it had ground effect...
+When Heriberto tested it at the National University of Córdoba, he verified its air resistance with a 1/5 scale model that was perfect, without door and hood openings, without the intake turrets..."
+Rinland said.